 Varanasi is a city that is most likely going to attack your senses and there’s no way of being prepared for it rather than being physically there.
 Varanasi basks in chaos and openness.
 Everything is openly practiced in Varanasi, the religious prayers, bathing in the Holy Ganges and the encounter with Death!
 Yes!
 Death.

 Being one of the holiest cities in Hinduism, one of the things that Varanasi is symbolic of is death.
-According to Hinduism, Varanasi is the city of Lord Shiva, The God of Death and Destruction.
+According to Hinduism, Varanasi is the city of Lord Shiva, The God of death and destruction.
 And if you die in Varanasi, you attain ‘Moksha’; liberation from the continuous cycle of reincarnation.

 The Manikarnika Ghat on the Ganges is where you are going to be confronted with death.
-You are likely to find a burning pyre almost through the entire day.
+You are likely to find a burning pyre almost throughout the entire day.
 Witnessing life coming to a full circle for someone else at Manikarnika is just one of the many surreal experiences you will have in the City of Light.
 Like many have said in Varanasi, everything including Life and Death are up for display.
 Nothing is hidden here.
 The city encapsulates life in all its naked glory.

 History And Culture Of Varanasi

 Varanasi is also an extremely important site in Buddhism.
-Gautama Buddha chose Sarnath near Kashi as the site of his first sermon as a large part of the spiritual seekers would be traveling via Sarnath before heading to then Kashi (Varanasi).
+Gautama Buddha chose Sarnath near Kashi as the site of his first sermon as a large part of the spiritual seekers would be traveling via Sarnath before heading to Kashi (Varanasi).

 To say that Varanasi gets all its culture from religion would be unfair to the land that has produced some of the greatest artists in the country.
 Varanasi has always been a city that has nurtured a great emphasis on knowledge.
 The Banaras Hindu University and its alumni have always been prominent contributors in the fields of music, arts, literature, science and mathematics.

 To experience Varanasi in all its glory, you must visit Varanasi during Dev Deepawali, usually a week after Diwali.
 You are sure to have a surreal experience as the whole city is lit up and celebrating Dev Deepawali in full gusto.
-Consumption of Bhang (the extract of the leaves of the male cannabis plant) in food generally in Lassis and Thandai is legal in Varanasi and is something you should definitely try.
-Although, we recommend exercising caution and consuming Bhang in moderation.
+Consumption of bhang (the extract of the leaves of the male cannabis plant) in food, generally in lassis and thandai, is legal in Varanasi and is something you should definitely try.
+Although, we recommend exercising caution and consuming bhang in moderation.

 How To Get To Varanasi

 By Road – You can get to Varanasi by road, easily from Agra, Delhi or Kolkata.
 These are an overnight bus journey away.
 Cities like Lucknow and Allahabad are not too far from Varanasi.
-There’s an option of taking either a state transport bus, which is much cheaper than a private air conditioned bus.
-We recommend taking the state bus if that’s the last option or you are on a super tight budget
+There’s an option of taking either a state transport bus, which is much cheaper than a private air-conditioned bus.
+We recommend taking the state bus if that’s the last option or you are on a super tight budget.

 Best Time To Travel To Varanasi

 Just like other cities in North India, anytime between October to March is a good time to visit.
-You should look to time your visit to Varanasi during Dussehra, Diwali or Dev Deepavali to catch a glimpse of Varanasi’s fevered celebrations, or during Holi.
+You should look to time your visit to Varanasi during Dussehra, Diwali or Dev Deepawali to catch a glimpse of Varanasi’s fevered celebrations, or during Holi.